Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 3. Study the composition.

-Pay attention to the amount of protein per serving, as well as additional ingredients.
+Pay attention to the amount of protein per serving, as well as any additional ingredients.
 A good protein should not contain excessive amounts of sugar, artificial flavors, or fillers.

 4. Start small.